widmogrod/code-of-conduct/README.md

 - reinwent the wheel
 - les abstractions
 - perfection is possible thrugh iteratinion, but never in one perfect step
+- prototype, iterate and have fun
+- learn new stuff
+- chellange your self

 What I wont do
 - create a software that solve the problem, but